pkese/FsChat/README.md

 ### Multi-agent example

 Below is an example of instatiating 2 chat agents
-and making them playin the *'20 questions game'* against one another
+and making them play the *'20 questions game'* against one another
 by accessing `response.text`.

 ```fsharp